 Sri Lanka, a country that is so green that it feels like one big tropical rainforest national park.
 No matter where we went, we usually woke up to the music of birds.
 During our month long trip in Sri Lanka, there were at least five instances where we saw wild elephants near the main road.
 Although there are hundreds of things to do in Sri Lanka, but here are some of our favorites and we highly recommend you consider doing some of them on your visit to Sri Lanka.
 Don’t stress yourself to do all of them but include only some that fit your itinerary so that you can travel at a leisurely pace and enjoy.
+Oh and by the way, you can check the visa requirements for Sri Lanka for your nationality here.

 Things to do in Sri Lanka